Why are migrants from India attempting to reach the EU via 'Balkan route?' | DW | 24.02.2022

 Like Kumar, Singh comes from India's northern state of Punjab.
 Singh said he tried to cross into the EU illegally at Hungary, Romania, and Croatia.
 All of his attempts failed due to strict border controls carried out by the EU border agency Frontex and border police.

-He also claimed to have been mistreated by police at the borders.
+He also said he had been been mistreated by police at the borders.

 "European police don't respect us.
 They even remove our turban during checking and forcefully grab and shake our beards.
 They also take off our clothes and force us to walk back to Serbia in the extreme cold weather," Singh told DW.

-In 2015 and 2016, hundreds of thousands of refugees and migrants, mainly escaping conflict in the Middle East, made their way into northern EU countries by first passing through Greece, an EU member state, and continuing through Bosnia and Serbia to reach countries like Germany.
+In 2015 and 2016, hundreds of thousands of refugees and migrants, mainly escaping conflict in the Middle East, made their way through Greece, an EU member state, and continued through Bosnia and Serbia to reach countries such as Germany.
 It soon became known as the "Balkan route."

-Since 2017, more migrants from Bangladesh, Pakistan, and Afghanistan have attempted to enter the EU illegally via the Balkans.
+Since 2017, more migrants from Bangladesh, Pakistan and Afghanistan have attempted to enter the European Union illegally via the Balkans.
 For Indian citizens, Serbia is the only country in Europe that allows visa-free entry, making it a popular destination.

 "Since 2017, they don't need a visa to come to Serbia for a short-term stay.
 Indians are flying directly to Belgrade.
-And, from here, they have been trying to get to the EU countries," said Marcenko.
+And, from here, they have been trying to get to the EU countries," Marcenko said.

 Some Indian migrants have also attempted to stay in Greece.
 Earlier this month, a group of 16 migrants were detained by police in North Macedonia trying to cross into the EU at the Greek border.

-Other Indian migrants also try to enter the Croatia from Bosnia and Herzegovina, as they say crossing the border between Serbia and Bosnia illegally is relatively easy.
+Other Indian migrants also try to enter Croatia from Bosnia-Herzegovina, as they say crossing the border between Serbia and Bosnia illegally is relatively easy.

 Dozens of Indians live at the Lipa migrant camp in the Bosnian border city of Bihac.
 Indian migrants told DW that they came to Bosnia in the hope of reaching the EU for to economic reasons.